Rachel Sizemore

 The purpose of the Māori post graduate support programme is to encourage the development of excellent scholars, researchers and future leaders through various support mechanisms, including seminars, workshops and training.
 As part of this programme, there are regular writing days, retreats, hui and workshops.

-There are regular Writing Days for Māori postgraduate candidates scheduled for those enrolled in a thesis who wish to get together for a chance to write in a group setting.
+There are regular Writing Days for Māori postgraduate candidates, enrolled in a thesis, who wish to get together for a chance to write in a group setting.
 Many candidates find this process extremely useful.
-Lunch is provided.
+Lunch is provided, and there are guest speakers over the lunch break.
+COVID‑19 vaccination passports are required.

 If you would like to know more about these writing days, please contact: